 - “The slot machine can tell the difference between playing a maximum and a minimum.”
-That’s why I take out my card when I change my bet.”
+I take out my card when I change my bet.”
 The number of coins played does not affect whether or not the winning symbols will line up.
 It only determines how much you will win or lose.
 Many players will vary the number of coins they play per spin because they believe a pattern can make them winners.
-Some players will even cash out during their playing sessions, so the machine will “think” a new player has started playing.
+Some players will even cash out during their sessions, so the machine will “think” a new player has started playing.
 Slot machines are computers, and there is no way they “know” when a new player starts playing.
-The RNG is continuously running and is used only to select the next win or loss.
+The RNG continuously runs and is used only to select the successive win or loss.

 - “Using a player card enables the casino to report my winnings to the IRS.”
 The fact is, it makes no difference.
-If you win $1,200 or more on a slot machine, they will report it anyway because of the paperwork you will sign.
-Check tax rules and use your annual win/loss statements to declare offsetting losses to jackpot wins when possible.
-Of course, you declare your winnings, don’t you?
+If you win $1,200 or more on a slot machine, they will report it anyway because of your signature paperwork.
+So check tax rules and use your annual win/loss statements to offset losses to jackpot wins when possible.
+But, of course, you declare your winnings, don’t you?

 When Should I Not Use My Rewards Card?

-Some high rollers play without their rewards cards at tables, so they stay anonymous.
+Some high rollers play without their rewards cards at tables, staying anonymous.
 They are called “refusal” players.

-For the rest of us, you might stop in and play substantially less than your ‘typical’ session.
+You might stop in and play substantially less than your ‘typical’ session for the rest of us.
 On those days, don’t play with your card.
 On these short plays, you want no record of small play.
 Otherwise, use your card all the time.

-You are staying at a casino hotel, and you are rated at $300/day.
+You are staying at a casino hotel, rated at $300/day.
 On the last day before you catch your flight, don’t play small with your card on the last.
 It hurts your Average Daily Theoretical (see above).
 Changes in your ADT will diminish your comps.

 Beware of small plays or “no-gambling” days at the casino.
 Playing your free slot play and walking away with whatever you made will have terrible consequences on your ADT.
 That includes walking in, swiping your card, and walking out.
 It’s still considered a “no-gambling” day.